signal8/Project03-JuicyBreakout/README.md

  - Added particles to a hit element
  - Animated elements at the start of the levels.
  - Added Comet Trail to the ball.
+ - Added Fades in-between levels
+ - Added Glows to as much as I could.

 ## References
 "Rumble Explosion" by Michel Baradari